Boumlik-Brahim/CPP-POOL/Module_02/README.md

 - You cannot overload the following operators: . .* :: ?:
 - You cannot overload the preprocessor symbols # and ##
 - An operator function can be either a nonstatic member function, or a nonmember function with at least one parameter that has class, reference to class, enumeration, or reference to enumeration type.

+    -Unary Operators Overloading :

+The unary operators operate on a single operand.The unary operators operate on the object for which they were called.

+- examples:
+    - The increment (++) and decrement (--) operators.
+    - The unary minus (-) operator.

+    -Binary Operators Overloading :

+The binary operators take two arguments.

+- examples:
+    - addition (+) operator, subtraction (-) operator and division (/) operator.

+    -Input/Output Operators Overloading :

+C++ is able to input and output the built-in data types using the stream extraction operator >> and the stream insertion operator <<.
+The stream insertion and stream extraction operators also can be overloaded to perform input and output for user-defined types like an object.

+    -Overloading Increment ++ & Decrement -- :

+increment (++) and decrement (--) operators are two important unary operators in C++.

+    - Relational Operators Overloading :

+There are various relational operators supported by C++ language like (<, >, <=, >=, ==, etc.) which can be used to compare C++ built-in data types.You can overload any of these operators, which can be used to compare the objects of a class.